Biometric Time Clock: Complete Guide for Employers

 - Security Features.
 Biometric data must be protected.
 Between the collection of the biometric measurement to when it is converted to digital data, it should be encrypted.
 Look for a system that encrypts the data.
 You may want a system that can restrict which employees can clock in based on geographic areas.
 You may even want to require both a badge and biometric data when clocking in to ensure accuracy.

-A proactive approach to choosing the best time and attendance software is the best strategy for your bottom line, for planning an accurate growth strategy based on solid data, and for employee morale.
+A proactive approach to choosing the best time clock software is the best strategy for your bottom line, for planning an accurate growth strategy based on solid data, and for employee morale.
 It’s better to work in an environment where you know that no one is cheating a system that makes it impossible.